-If you're on a postgraduate taught course such as an MA or MSc, you can work as much as you like during the Christmas and Easter vacations.
+If you're on a postgraduate taught course such as an MA, MSc or MRes, you can work as much as you like during the Christmas and Easter vacations.

 Once you’ve handed in your final dissertation project, you can work full time only once the faculty registrar and academic registry department confirms in writing you've completed your course.
 Before this, you’re restricted to 20 hours per week.